Adopted on March 12, 1992

 • Stephanie Fan - Retired educator and consultant

-• Shauna Lo - Asst Dir at the Institute for Asian American Studies at the UMass Boston
+• Shauna Lo - Assistant Director at the Institute for Asian American Studies at UMass Boston

-• Wing-kai To - Associate Professor of History and Director of Asian Studies at Bridgewater State College.
+• Wing-kai To - Professor of History and Director of Asian Studies at Bridgewater State University

 *Affiliations listed for identification purposes only